holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Each Role has one or more **_“Role Representatives”_** who will represent the Role within the Governance Process.
 By default, all Partners who fill a Role become its Role Representatives.
 However, the following exclusions may reduce this default representation:

 - **(a) For Multi-Filled Roles:** If multiple Partners are assigned to the same Role in a Circle, the Circle may enact a Policy that limits how many of them are its Role Representatives.
 However, the Policy must allow at least one of the Partners filling the Role to be its Role Representative, and must specify how that representative will be determined.
-- **(b) For Minor Allocations:** If a Circle's Lead Link reasonably believes a Defined Role in the Circle only requires a minor, nearly insignificant amount of attention from a Partner to fill effectively, the Lead Link may exclude that Partner from serving as a Role Representative for that Role.
+- **(b) For Minor Allocations:** If the Role that controls assignment into another Role reasonably believes that other Role only requires a minor, nearly insignificant amount of attention from a Partner to fill effectively, they may exclude that Partner from serving as a Role Representative for that Role.

-If a Defined Role of a Circle has no Role Representative for any reason, the Lead Link of that Circle becomes the Role Representative for that Role until another is in place.
+If a Role defined by a Circle has no Role Representative for any reason, the Lead Link of that Circle becomes the Role Representative for that Role until another is in place.

 In any case, a Role Representative has the accountabilities of a Rep Link towards anyone filling the Role who is not a Role Representative, as if the Role were a Sub-Circle, unless relevant Governance creates an alternate pathway to provide a comparable function.